 Causing a Disturbance

-Your behavior and demeanor will be a key component of the charges.
-If you were disruptive and bother others with your actions, this qualifies.
-In Florida, you could be charged for disorderly intoxication which is classified as misdemeanor in the second degree.
+The behavior and demeanor of the suspect will be a key component of the charges.
+A person who causes disruption and bothers others is more likely to attract the attention of the police and receive charges that stick.
+In Florida, for example, a person who causes such a disturbance could be charged for disorderly intoxication which is classified as misdemeanor in the second degree.

 Presence in a Public Place

-Another key element of any public intoxication charge is that you must actually be in public.
+Another key element of any public intoxication charge is that the offender must actually be in public.
 What makes a place public?
-There is no single legal definition of a public place and not all states define it.
-Determining the public or private nature of the place where you received a public intoxication charge is the type of issue that courts examine in public intoxication cases.
+There is no single legal definition of a public place, and not all states define it.
+For example, a person's vehicle is not typically considered "private" when parked alongside a roadway or in a public parking area.
+Determining the public or private nature of the location where the incident occurred is the type of issue that courts examine in public intoxication cases.

-Texas is one of those states that provides some definition of "public place" in its public intoxication statute as it includes as public places "premises licensed or permitted under the Alcoholic Beverage Code."
-So there's no playing the "private club" card in Texas.
+Texas is one of those states that provides some definition of "public place" in its public intoxication statute.
+This statute includes as public places "premises licensed or permitted under the Alcoholic Beverage Code."
+This definition includes just about every bar in Texas, so charges could arise for disruptive customers if the police are summoned.

 Public Intoxication: Defenses and Exceptions

-Public Intoxication is Not a Crime Where You Were Cited
+The Defendant was Cited in a Jurisdiction where Public Intoxication is Not a Crime

 Some communities do not have laws against public intoxication.
 States like Nevada, Montana, and Missouri do not criminalize being drunk in public.
-The city of Milwaukee allows people to be drunk in public, although other municipalities in Wisconsin outlaw public drunkenness.
+The city of Milwaukee allows people to be drunk in public, although many other municipalities in Wisconsin outlaw public drunkenness.
+Therefore, a person cited for public intoxication under the ordinance of La Crosse (another city in Wisconsin) could defeat the charge by showing that they were actually across the municipal boundary line and in Onalaska, which lacks a public intoxication law.

 Public Intoxication Law Charges: Your Legal Rights

 If you or a loved one are facing public intoxication or drunk and disorderly charges, you have a right to defend yourself and fight the charges in court.
+However, you should have the assistance of a lawyer.
 Some of the legal factors that a public intoxication defense attorney can review with you include:

-- Whether the arresting police or law enforcement officer followed the law; and
+- Whether the arresting police violated constitutional or procedural rights in the course of the investigation and arrest

 Get Professional Legal Help with Your Public Intoxication Charge

-Public intoxication and DUI convictions don't typically result in a long jail sentence, but the damage to your reputation can be difficult to mend and can haunt you for years to come.
+Public intoxication convictions do not typically result in long jail sentences, but damage to your reputation could be difficult to mend.
+It could follow you for years to come.
 The assistance of a qualified criminal defense attorney can help in eliminating or minimizing the impact of these charges on your life.
 Find a local criminal defense attorney today.